The Oxford Club Guide to Gold: The Owner’s Manual

 Potential for inflation: The monetary base has exploded worldwide in a way we’ve never seen before.
 History has shown us that when the money supply grows faster than the economy, it creates inflation.

-According to the World Bank, the U.S. has averaged less than 2% GDP growth since 2010.
-Compare that with the more than 128% growth in the money supply since 2010, and then decide whether you should be concerned about inflation.
+According to the World Bank, the U.S. has averaged around 2% GDP growth since 2010.
+Compare that with the rapid expansion of the money supply over the past decade, and then decide whether you should be concerned about inflation.
 COVID-19 and the Fed’s response to it, flooding the economy with cash, caused the cash supply to jump by 18% in April 2020 alone, and it kept going up.
+(And remember that the U.S. is not alone in its money-printing habits.
+The supplies of most currencies are expanding rapidly.)

 Put Some Gold in Your Portfolio